 - find a fall festival in your town

-- dress in fall colors, do your nails with Fall prints/colors
+- dress in fall colors, do your nails with Fall prints/colors (Check out ColorStreet for easily applied designs.)

 - eat pie